APCSPrinciples/CreateYourOwnDataVisualization/README.md

 # Getting Started With Data Visualizations
 In this assignment you will create a picture that will help in understanding a list of data.
+You may find slides 144 - 171 of the PythonProcessing.pptx PowerPoint slides helpful in this assignment.

 Suggested steps to complete this assignment
 -------------------------------------------